416 Ilam Road, Fendalton, Christchurch 8052

 Both osteopaths and chiropractors can treat a range of musculoskeletal conditions.
 However, there are differences in the conditions they are most commonly associated with.

-Osteopaths are trained to diagnose and treat a wide range of musculoskeletal problems such as back pain, neck pain, headaches, as well as problems in other systems of the body, such as the respiratory and digestive systems.
-Osteopaths may take a holistic approach to treatment and may address underlying issues such as stress, poor breathing mechanics, poor posture, muscle imbalances, and lifestyle factors that contribute to musculoskeletal problems.
+Osteopaths are trained to diagnose and treat a wide range of musculoskeletal problems, such as back pain, neck pain, and headaches, as well as problems in other systems of the body, such as the respiratory and digestive systems.
+Osteopaths may take a holistic approach to treatment.
+They will address underlying issues such as stress, poor breathing mechanics, poor posture, muscle imbalances, and lifestyle factors contributing to musculoskeletal problems.

-Chiropractors are most commonly associated with the treatment of back and neck pain, as well as headaches.
-Chiropractors focus on the correction of subluxations in the spine and may also address other musculoskeletal problems, such as joint pain and stiffness.
+Chiropractors are most commonly associated with the treatment of back and neck pain and headaches.
+They focus on correcting subluxations in the spine and may also address other musculoskeletal problems, such as joint pain and stiffness.

 Conclusion